jonnonz1/nz-statute-book/acts/public/1981/public-works-act-1981.md

 (5) For the purposes of this section, the term successor, in relation to any person, means the person who would have been entitled to the land under the will or intestacy of that person had he owned the land at the date of his death; and, in any case where part of a person's land was acquired or taken, includes the successor in title of that person.

 ### 41 Disposal of former Maori land when no longer required
-Notwithstanding anything in sections 40 and 42, where any land to which section 40(2) applies was, immediately before its taking or acquisition,—the chief executive of the department within the meaning of section 2 of the Survey Act 1986 or local authority, as the case may be, shall—
+(1) Notwithstanding anything in sections 40 and 42, where any land to which section 40(2) applies was, immediately before its taking or acquisition,—the chief executive of the department within the meaning of section 2 of the Survey Act 1986 or local authority, as the case may be, shall—
   (a) Maori freehold land or General land owned by Maori (as those terms are defined in section 4 of Te Ture Whenua Maori Act 1993); and
   (b) beneficially owned by more than 4 persons; and (c) not vested in any trustee or trustees—
   (d) comply with the requirements of section 40; or (e) apply to the Maori Land Court for the district in which the land is situated for an order under section 134 of Te Ture Whenua Maori Act 1993.
+(2) This section is subject to subpart 5 of Part 5 of the Urban Development Act 2020 (transfer or disposal of former Māori land).

 ### 42 Disposal in other cases of land not required for public work
 (1) Where—the chief executive of the department within the meaning of section 2 of the Survey Act 1986 or local authority may—